 Using a Delay to create a Crackle Effect

-A sound design tutorial showing you how to use a delay effect to create crackle.
+A sound design tutorial showing you how to use a delay effect to create a crackle effect.
+A great way to add spice and grime to a sound and in this tutorial to a drum beat!

 Following on from the Using a Delay as a Reverb video tutorial this tutorial explores how to use the Echoboy delay effect plugin to create the crackle effect that is so popular in today’s genres.